How solar power fridges are helping save lives in world's least electrified country

 Getting the refrigerators to far-flung towns in South Sudan, however, is no small feat.
 Travel is often complicated by fighting, poor roads and the annual rainy season.

-These fridges began their journey in Germany where they were manufactured.
+These fridges began their journey in Europe where they were manufactured.
 They were placed on a cargo ship and travelled through the Suez Canal before being unloaded in Mombasa, Kenya.

 From there, they were transported by truck to South Sudan where road travel can often be hazardous.
 Four drivers and one driver assistant have lost their lives delivering aid for UNICEF since 2013.